 - various financial sector participants on the impact of the Financial Markets Conduct Act 2013 and associated regulations and guidance, including advising on the new licensing requirements; financial reporting requirements for financial service providers; assisting clients in their transition to FMCA, and assisting in submissions on the financial markets conduct regulations

-- custodians and brokers both in New Zealand and offshore in relation to providing custody and broking services in
+custodians and brokers both in New Zealand and offshore in relation to providing custody and broking services in New Zealand

-- various offshore financial service providers on carrying on business in New Zealand, including advising on offering overseas financial products to New Zealand wholesale and retail investors; registration as a financial services provider; obtaining futures dealing authorisation and obligations under the financial adviser and anti-money laundering regimes, and
+various offshore financial service providers on carrying on business in New Zealand, including advising on offering overseas financial products to New Zealand wholesale and retail investors; registration as a financial services provider; obtaining derivatives issuer licences and obligations under the financial adviser and anti-money laundering regimes, and